Synthetic Sprung Sports Floors v Timber Sprung Floors

 The need to protect the sport surface with carpet tiles or alternative surface protection is purely optional with a solid synthetic surface whereas with a sprung timber surface we would advise that floor protection, such as the DYNAMIK Giant Carpet Tiles are used in order to protect the timber from indentation and scratches as well as maintaining its warranty.

 Life Cycle Costs

 In terms of life cycle costs there is a significant additional cost in maintaining a sprung timber floor compared to a sprung synthetic floor.

 We estimate that over a 25 year period for an engineered timber board this can be in the range of £75 to £100/m2 and for a solid timber board in the range of £125 to £150/m2.

 The above covers both periodic re-lacquers and full sanding and sealing which is a requirement of all companies warranty obligations.
-The above maintenance is not required with a sprung synthetic floor finish, such as solid sport linoleum, applied to the DYNAMIK Sydney or DYNAMIK London sprung systems.
+The above maintenance is not required with a sprung synthetic floor finish, such as solid sport linoleum, applied to the DYNAMIK Komfort Plus or DYNAMIK Flexi-Beam Plus sprung systems.

 Protection is often insisted upon by timber manufacturers for their warranty to be valid.

 Depending on the form of protection adopted be it DYNAMIK Giant Carpet Tiles or alternatives there is a capital cost of purchase (this typically varies between £10 and £15 /m2) and an on-going cost for staff to lay out these products and then uplift.
 Additionally during the period of laying and up-lifting the product the hall is out of use plus there is a requirement for additional storage space when the floor protection is not in use.